Hirsch Library Exhibitions

 Making the Movable Book: An Evolution of Paper Engineering investigates the multidimensional ways artists and publishers have played with techniques to expand the boundaries of the traditional book.
 The exhibition reflects the abiding fascination with such paper mechanisms through titles from the Hirsch Library’s collection.

-Making the Movable Book: An Evolution of Paper Engineering is on view in Hirsch Library’s reading room in the Caroline Wiess Law Building.
+Making the Movable Book: An Evolution of Paper Engineering was on view in Hirsch Library’s reading room in the Caroline Wiess Law Building.

 Best viewed on the latest versions of Chrome, Firefox, Microsoft Edge, and Safari.